Analyse des états financiers : les clés pour un achat réussi

 Liquidity ratio

-Liquidity ratios measure the company's ability to meet its short-term obligations.
+Liquidity ratios measure a company's ability to meet its short-term obligations.
 The current ratio and the quick ratio are two key indicators to consider.

 The current ratio is calculated by dividing current assets by current liabilities.
 A ratio greater than 1 indicates that the company can cover its short-term obligations.

-The quick ratio is calculated by dividing liquid assets (cash and cash equivalents) by current liabilities.
-It measures the company's ability to pay its immediate obligations without selling assets.
+The current ratio is calculated by dividing liquid assets (cash and cash equivalents) by current liabilities.
+It measures a company's ability to pay its immediate obligations without selling assets.

 Solvency ratio

-Solvency ratios assess the company's ability to meet its long-term obligations.
-The debt ratio and interest coverage ratio are key indicators.
+Solvency ratios assess a company's ability to meet its long-term obligations.
+The debt-to-equity ratio and the interest coverage ratio are key indicators.

-The debt ratio is calculated by dividing total liabilities by shareholders' equity.
-A high ratio may indicate an overreliance on debt, increasing financial risk.
+The debt-to-equity ratio is calculated by dividing total liabilities by shareholders' equity.
+A high ratio may indicate excessive reliance on debt, increasing financial risk.

 Interest coverage ratio

-The interest coverage ratio is calculated by dividing earnings before interest and tax (EBIT) by interest expense.
-It measures the company's ability to cover its interest charges with its operating profits.
+The interest coverage ratio is calculated by dividing earnings before interest and taxes (EBIT) by interest expense.
+It measures a company's ability to cover its interest expenses with its operating profits.

 Profitability ratio

-Profitability ratios evaluate the company's ability to generate profits.
+Profitability ratios assess a company's ability to generate profits.
 Profit margins and return on equity (ROE) are important indicators.

 Profit margins